markonoo/astrovela-app/RESEND_QUICK_START.md

 ## 📧 What the Email Looks Like

-**Subject:** Welcome to AstroVela Companion - Your 30-Day Free Trial Starts Now! 🌟
+**Subject:** Welcome to AstroVela Aura - Your 30-Day Free Trial Starts Now! 🌟

 **From:** `onboarding@resend.dev` (until domain verified)